20TUIC013/e-yantra-id-eYHC-530/README.md

   }

 }

-lora receiver code
+//lora receiver code
- /*Program to receive the value of temperature and Humidity via LoRa and prin on LCD *Dated: 24-06-2019
+ /*Program to receive the value of temperature and Humidity via LoRa and prin on LCd */
- *For: www.circuitdigest.com
- */

 #include <SPI.h> //SPI Library
 #include <LoRa.h> //LoRa Library